 We actually get this kind of question on a regular basis.

-The distance thing is an organic firewall against the spread of infection between humans.
+The distance thing is an organic firewall against the radiation possibly emitting from the patient’s body.

 Keeping the Zon away for two weeks certainly cannot hurt.

 I would advocate for you to have a blood workup performed on the bird explaining to the veterinarian your circumstances.

 You’ll want to look for any Zoonotic diseases, which are diseases that can spread from animals to humans and vice versa.